Conformal removability of non-simple Schramm-Loewner evolutions: Harmonic measure estimates

 \section{Harmonic measure estimates}

 The purpose of this section is to prove two deterministic estimates related to harmonic measure, the hyperbolic metric, and Whitney square decompositions.
 They will be applied in Section~\ref{sec:pocket_argument} to show that the range of an $\SLE_{\kappa'}$ with $\kappa' \in \adjcon$ satisfies the conditions of \cite[Theorem~8.1]{kms2022sle4remov}.
 For the purpose of the rest of this article, one only needs the statements and can in fact defer reading them until they are needed in Section~\ref{sec:pocket_argument}.
+For similar estimates of the hyperbolic metric in H\"{o}lder domains, see \cite[Section~4.6]{pommerenke1992boundary} and for an illustration of the situation we rule out, see Figure~\ref{fig:section4}.

 Suppose that $D \subseteq \C$ is a simply connected domain.
 We let $\disthyp^D$ denote the hyperbolic metric in~$D$ and we fix the normalization in $\D$ to be so that

 where the infimum is taken over all curves $\gamma : [0,1] \to \D$ with $\gamma(0) = z_1$ and $\gamma(1) = z_2$.
 Then, $\disthyp^D(z_1,z_2) = \disthyp^\D(\varphi^{-1}(z_1),\varphi^{-1}(z_2))$ for any conformal map $\varphi: \D \to D$.
 For a simply connected domain $D$ and two points $z,w \in \closure{D}$ (viewed as prime ends if in $\partial D$), we denote by $\gamma_{z,w}^D$ the hyperbolic geodesic in $D$ from $z$ to $w$ parameterized to have unit speed with respect to $\disthyp^D$, that is, so that the hyperbolic length of $\gamma_{z,w}^{D}|_{[s,t]}$ is $t-s$.
 With our choice of normalization in~\eqref{eqn:hyperbolic_distance}, we have that